Best Of ...

 Pretenders II

 Chrissie Hynde was the coolest.
 She fled the midwest (Akron, OH) for London and worked at NME.
-She sang, played guitar, and was a part of the London punk scene.
+She sang and played guitar in the London punk scene.
 Living the Dream!
-Forming the Pretenders with James Honeyman-Scott (lead guitar, Pete Farndon, and Martin Chambers, she was an important role model for Gen X girls who wanted to rock along with the boys.
+She was a role model for Gen X girls who wanted to rock along with the boys.

 The Smiths